mithi/epic-react-exercises/content/react/advanced-hooks/1/notes.md

 ## Safely handling async operations

 > Summary: Create a reusable async hook to fetch a unique character from the Rick and Morty API.
 Don't perform state updates to unmounted components.
-Avoid unneccessary network calls.
+Avoid unnecessary network calls.

 -   This is a variation of [KCD's exercise 2.3](https://advanced-react-hooks.netlify.app/2) of his Advanced React Hooks workshop.
 See his solution [here](https://github.com/kentcdodds/advanced-react-hooks/blob/main/src/final/02.extra-3.js).
 -   Write a component that fetches a unique character from the [Rick and Morty API](https://rickandmortyapi.com/) given a user-supplied number (the character ID).